 - Your boss yelled at you

 You know what all of these things have in common?
 In six months from now, none of the aforementioned will matter.

 So as I’ve said before, when you see yourself getting pissed off over something, take a step back and ask yourself, “Does this really matter?”
-If you determine that the answer is “no,” then you need to do whatever it takes to get over that shit.
+If you determine that the answer is “no,” then you need to do whatever it takes to get over it.
 Quickly.

 This doesn’t mean that Wade wasn’t a passionate guy, because he absolutely was.
 As a matter of fact, his passion leads me to my next point.

-LESSON #3 – Go Hard: On the cover of the memorial program, there was a quote from Wade that read, “We love hard, we fight hard, but all that matters in the end is that we love each other.”
+LESSON #3 – Go Hard: On the cover of the memorial program, there was a quote from Wade that described his relationship with his wife, Kim: “We love hard, we fight hard, but all that matters in the end is that we love each other.”

 Quoted for truth.

-Let me break this down: Wade and Kim (his wife) had some epic arguments during their 16 year marriage.
+Let me break this down: Wade and Kim had some epic arguments during their 16 year marriage.
 Hell, I witnessed a few of them in person, and they were not pretty.